SandorGyorfi/Milestone1_CI/README.md

   [Olivia singing picture](assets/images/koviragok_fellepes02.jpg) - All the legal rights owned by the parents, permission to use recieved.

-  [Olivia tennis picture](assets/images/tennis02.jpeg) - All the legal rights owned by the parents, permission to use recieved.
+  [Olivia tennis picture](assets/images/tennis02.jpeg) - All the legal rights owned by the legal guardian, permission to use recieved.

-  [Olivia tennis picture](assets/images/ommain.jpeg) - All the legal rights owned by the parents, permission to use recieved.
+  [Olivia tennis picture](assets/images/ommain.jpeg) - All the legal rights owned by the legal guardian, permission to use recieved.

-  [Olivia singing picture](assets/images/tennis01.jpeg) - All the legal rights owned by the parents, permission to use recieved.
+  [Olivia singing picture](assets/images/tennis01.jpeg) - All the legal rights owned by legal guardian, permission to use recieved.

 ### Videos:
   [Hauser video](https://www.youtube.com/embed/UTSfLE-LfPo) - All the legal rights owned by Hauser https://hauserofficial.com/, permission to use recieved.